Umberto Rispoli

+Umberto Rispoli (born 31 August 1988) is an Italian horse racing jockey.
+In 2025, he became the first jockey from Italy to win an American Triple Crown race when he rode the winning horse in the Preakness Stakes.
+As of May 2025, Rispoli has accrued over $48 million in purses and won 615 races.

-Umberto Rispoli (born 31 August 1988 in San Severino Marche, Italy) is a horse racing jockey.
-He commenced his apprenticeship in 2005 and graduated to the senior ranks in 2010.
+Rispoli commenced his apprenticeship in 2005 and graduated to the senior ranks in 2010.
 He was a member of the Hong Kong Jockey Club until December 2019 when he moved his tack to Southern California.
-As of July 2022, Rispoli has accrued over $21 million in purses and won 297 races.

-Early life
+Background

 Rispoli was born 31 August 1988 in San Severino Marche, Italy, but his family is originally from Napoli.
 He grew up in Scampia, the infamous neighborhood later to be used as the set for the Gomorrah (TV series).
 In the summer of 2002, Rispoli left Naples to reach Luigi Camici's stable, in Cisterna di Latina.
-Camici saddled the Arc de Triomphe winner Tony Bin in 1988, the same year when Umberto was born.

-In Autumn 2004, Umberto got his Jockey Licence in the Italian Racing School in Pisa.
+Camici saddled the Arc de Triomphe winner Tony Bin in 1988, the same year Rispoli was born.
+In Autumn 2004, Rispoli got his Jockey Licence in the Italian Racing School in Pisa.
 On 5 February 2005, he made his debut in Varese for Alduino Botti, who later became his trainer for five years.
 He rode 82 winners on his first year as apprentice.

 In 2009, Rispoli was crowned Champion Jockey for the first time, a feat he repeated in 2010.

 He spent five seasons in France between 2012 and 2016, before moving to Hong Kong, and then in 2019 to Los Angeles, California, where he lives with his wife Kimberley Mosse and their son Hayden.